Adjustment Disorders in Children

 Adjustment disorder with anxiety.
 Symptoms may include nervousness, worry, and jitteriness.
-A child may also fear losing important people in his or her life.
+A child may also fear losing important people in their life.

 Adjustment disorder with anxiety and depressed mood.
 A child has a mix of symptoms from both of the above subtypes (depressed mood and anxiety).